mab253/unlock-nyc-web/home-slides/slide1.md

 ---
-bg_img: "/uploads/storytelling_website.png"
+bg_img: "/uploads/first-lady.png"

 ---
 # "They said my income and credit score were too low."

-Ever been denied an apartment because you don't have a 700 credit score?
-If your voucher covers 100% of your rent, landlords shouldn't be using your credit score against you.
-You can **report that!**
+Ever been told "You need to make 40x the rent and have a 700 credit score?"
+If you have a voucher, income requirements typically don't apply to you, and landlords are often not allowed to ask for your credit score.

 Does this experience sound familiar? **Learn how to spot, record, and report discrimination.**